Liverpool Protestant Party: 1945–1974

 For all but one year – 1963 – between 1945 and 1970, the Protestant Party was the third largest party on the council, in terms of seat share.
 The party tended to stand in the northern St. Domingo and Netherfield wards, unopposed by the Conservatives, and in return voted with them on most issues in the council chamber.
 The party also held one Aldermanic seat on the council from 1945 to 1957.
 It won its last seat in 1973, but activity was waning and, as the "Orange vote" subsided in influence, the LPP found it harder to continue.

 Following the Local Government Act 1972, Liverpool City Council faced ward redistribution.
 In 1974, the Protestant Party was disbanded, with most of their members joining the Conservatives.

+Legacy

 The "Orange vote" has not totally died in Liverpool.
 The Democratic Unionist Party (DUP) has looked into the possibility of establishing a branch in Liverpool, possibly considering standing local government candidates there as well.
 Former members of the LPP have been involved with this attempt.